 Editor's message: A mother will be able to reduce her statutory maternity pay period and share the untaken pay with her partner, or the child's father, as statutory shared parental pay.
 Similar provisions apply for parents who are adopting a child.

 For employers that provide enhanced maternity pay, whether or not to enhance pay for employees on shared parental leave is a key decision.
 It is expected that take up of shared parental leave will increase significantly only if employers provide enhanced pay to fathers who take it.

 Susie Munro, senior employment law editor

-Updated to include information on Snell v Network Rail, which is the first case to consider shared parental leave.
+Updated to include information on Ali v Capita Customer Management Ltd, which is a case about enhanced shared parental pay.

-Updated to provide a reminder that the rate of statutory shared parental pay is not rising in April 2016.
+Updated to reflect the statutory shared parental pay rate in force from 2 April 2017.